larsthorup/webteknologi-dtu/10-state/README.md

 ## What's wrong with useState and props?

+- Passing state up and down the component hierachy is a very verbose
+- Refactoring component structure becomes very tedious
+- Refactoring state structure becomes very tedious

 ## useReducer - reactive objects

-- Combination a set of properties into a single state
+- Combining a set of properties into a single state
 - Transactionally update set of properties
 - Works like a state machine
 - Must be pure - no side-effects